 In these states, called "state plan states," employers must follow the state's laws, regulations, and standards on workplace health and safety, not the federal OSH Act.

 Connecticut, New Jersey, and New York also have workplace safety laws, but they cover state and local government employees only.
 Private employers must still follow the federal law.

 If your business operates in one of the state plan states listed above, you can find information about your state's laws and resources on the U.S. Department of Labor's website, at www.osha.gov (look for State Occupational Safety and Health Plans).

-If your business does not operate in one of the states listed above, then you must follow the federal OSHA, as described below.
+If your business does not operate in one of the states listed above, then you must follow the federal OSH Act, as described below.

-You must follow OSHA's rules for every worker in your business, regardless of the worker's title, status, or classification.
+You must follow the OSH Act's rules for every worker in your business, regardless of the worker's title, status, or classification.
 This means that the law covers managers, supervisors, partners, stockholders, officers, and family members who work for you as well as rank-and-file employees.